Updated: February 1, 2022

 Museo Nacional de Bellas Artes

-The National Museum of Fine Art is open every day except for Mondays and is free of charge.
+The National Museum of Fine Art is open from Wednesday through Sunday (closed Mondays and Tuesdays) from 11 am to 7 pm.

 If you want to see Argentine art, you’ll be happy with this museum’s permanent collection and 24 exhibit halls.

-The name refers to the architect’s desire that the flower represents all of the flower in the world (generic flora…).
+The name refers to the architect’s desire that the flower represents all of the flowers in the world (generic flora…).

 Catalano is quoted saying that the Floralis Generica “is a synthesis of all the flowers and, at the same time, a hope reborn every day at opening.”